wagtail/wagtail/docs/getting_started/tutorial.md

 Specifying `on_delete=models.CASCADE` on the foreign key means that if the image is deleted from the system, the gallery entry is deleted as well.
 (In other situations, it might be appropriate to leave the entry in place - for example, if an "our staff" page included a list of people with headshots, and one of those photos was deleted, we'd rather leave the person in place on the page without a photo.
 In this case, we'd set the foreign key to `blank=True, null=True, on_delete=models.SET_NULL`.)

 Finally, adding the `InlinePanel` to `BlogPage.content_panels` makes the gallery images available on the editing interface for `BlogPage`.

+After editing `blog/models.py` you should see a _Gallery images_ field with an option to upload images and provide a caption for it when editing a blog page in your Wagtail admin area.

 Adjust your blog page template to include the images: